calvins/RepData_PeerAssessment2/project2.md

 }
 ```

+# Results

 We source the makeCleanEventType function into R and run it with the storm R object.
-Our cleaning mapped all event types, to one of the 10-1065 document types, except for 1,648 observations which still contain 469 messy event types and have missing values in the cleanEventType variable.
+Our cleaning mapped all event types, to one of the 10-1605 document types, except for 1,648 observations which still contain 469 messy event types and have missing values in the cleanEventType variable.

 To handle these remaining messy event types, we only select events which contain positive values in the variables FATALITIES, INJURIES, PROPDMG, and CROPDMG.
 The first cut reduces our sample size from 902,297 to 285,851; 6,974 fatalities (f1), 17,604 injuries (i1), 239,174 property damage (p1), and 22,099 crop damage (c1).